syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 It is possible to set the column options for auto generated columns by using the [DataBound](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_DataBound) event of the grid.

-In the following sample, `Type` and `Fomat` for the OrderDate column have been changed in the `DataBound` event of the Grid.
+In the following sample, `Type` and `Fomat` is set to the OrderDate column using the `DataBound` event of the Grid.

 ```cshtml
 @using Syncfusion.Blazor.Grids